Machu Picchu Tours

-Machu Picchu is included in the New Severn Wonders of the World, it is located high in the Andes a whopping 7,970 feet above sea level so altitude sickness can be a problem when visiting.
-Once you have climbed the Inca Trail to Machu Picchu you will be in a spectacular setting high in the Andes surrounded by mountains.
+Machu Picchu is included in the New Severn Wonders of the World, it is located high in the Andes a whopping 7,970 feet above sea level!
+Once you have climbed the Inca Trail (or a similar route) to Machu Picchu you will be in a spectacular setting and one of the iconic travel destinations in the world.

 Our tours are perfect if you are travelling solo and would like to meet other people and travel in a group.
 You will get to meet other international travellers and get taken to the best locations in the country with an experienced guide.
 Most of our tours specifically cater for all age groups and are a really popular option due to meeting other people, getting day-to-day activities, hotel check-ins, selected meals, accommodation and also transport/guides included in the price.
 Don't worry if you are slightly older, most tours accept all ages.

+On guided tours to Machu Picchu you will get a safe and structured trip taking you to the heart of the Inca civilization.
 We have a selection of tours for all budgets, so whether you are looking to explore on the cheap or you have a bit more money to spend you will be able to find a trip to match your interests.
 Our website features lots of cheap tours allowing you to discover the highlights of the Inca Trail and not break the bank.
 If you would like to see Macu Picchu and are short of time / money you can also take a day trip on the train.

-You're visiting Peru, and obviously Machu Picchu is a definite must.
+You're travelling to Peru, and obviously Machu Picchu is a definite must.
 Don't panic, there is no need to pre-book your trip to this historical wonder, almost every tour company offers trips there on a daily basis at more competitive prices, and soon you'll want a top that says "I've been to Machu Picchu, please leave me alone!".
 But it's still good to have an idea of how you want to get to Machu Picchu, whether it's a one day trip by train, a 3 or 4 day Jungle Trek, a 5 day Salkantay Trek, or of course the famous Inca Trail.

 The train is the quickest but can also be the most expensive mode of transport for getting to Machu Picchu, however it is also very easy, comfortable and quick, as well as sporting panoramic views.
 If you are pressured for time then the train is the best option for you and there are tickets ranging from about $77 - $475 each way from Poroy to Aguas Calientes.

 Claimed by some to be the easiest route to Machu Picchu, the Jungle Trek will lead you to stunning views, and will still test your physical capabilities both cycling and walking, whilst packing your brain full of fascinating facts about the Inca's, the jungles through which you walk, and Peru's history.

-Looking at a price of around $230 for 4 days and 3 nights, which includes everything except money for water, approximately a $2 charge to cross the river, and another $3 for the Hot Springs, it is also one of the cheapest ways (ignoring going alone with a local for a guide) of exploring Machu Picchu and the terrain on the way to the foot of this architecturally fascinating village.
+These tours cost around $230 for 4 days and 3 nights, which includes everything except money for water, approximately a $2 charge to cross the river, and another $3 for the Hot Springs, it is also one of the cheapest ways (ignoring going alone with a local for a guide) of exploring Machu Picchu and the terrain on the way to the foot of this architecturally fascinating village.

 If you are interested in your history, and truly following in the footsteps of the Inca's then of course the original, famous, world-class trek is unavoidable.
 For preservation reasons the number of people allowed to take the route is limited, and therefore if you travel during peak holiday dates and have your mind set on doing this tour, then definitely book it in advance.
 However, around Cusco in particular there are places that will still allow you to book onto this trip last minute.
 The price is about double that of the Jungle and Salkantay, but if that's what you're going to Peru for then of course it's worth the investment!